Hurricane Laura slams Louisiana, kills six, but less damage than forecast | International

 "This was the most powerful storm to ever make landfall in Louisiana," Governor John Bel Edwards told a news conference.
 "It's continuing to cause damage and life-threatening conditions."
 Laura's maximum sustained winds of 150 miles per hour (241 kph) upon landfall easily bested Hurricane Katrina, which sparked deadly levee breaches in New Orleans in 2005, and arrived with wind speeds of 125 mph.

 The NHC said Laura's eye had crossed into southern Arkansas late Thursday afternoon and was heading to the northeast at 15 mph (24 kph).
-The storm could dump 7 inches of rain (178 mm) on portions of Arkansas, likely causing flash floods.
-After Arkansas, it will move to the mid-Mississippi Valley later on Friday and then to the mid-Atlantic states on Saturday.
-CHEMICAL PLUME
+The storm could dump 7 inches (178 mm) of rain on portions of Arkansas, likely causing flash floods.
+Laura was downgraded to a tropical depression by the NHC at 10 p.m., and the forecaster said it will move to the mid-Mississippi Valley later on Friday and then to the mid-Atlantic states on Saturday.

 ALSO READ